 API reference

 A scoped, authenticated REST surface for piping Permafrost data into your SIEM, IaC pipeline, or custom dashboard.
 Read-only at v1; write endpoints arrive when there's signal they're wanted.
+This page renders from the same OpenAPI 3.1 contract the API serves, so the docs and the wire format never drift.

 Authentication